MyoHub/myo_sim/TP_Model/README.md

 ## Contact Geometries:

 ## Issues:
-- Verify working model.
-- To be Done: A stl file with the tibia and TP prosthesis in the same stl, not as a separated bone.
+- To be Done: A stl file with the tibia and TT prosthesis in the same stl, not as a separated bone.
+- To be Done: A model with passive TT prosthesis.
+- Algorithm to help changing the xml file by selecting the number of electrical actuators.